-One of RMA's primary tools for assessing AIPs compliance with all crop insurance program requirements is the AIP APR.
-RMA completed a pilot APR of three AIPs which evaluated their internal controls to identify and address program vulnerabilities.
+One of RMA's primary tools for assessing AIPs' compliance with all crop insurance program requirements is the AIP Performance Review (APR).
+During fiscal year 2018, RMA completed APRs of six AIPs to evaluate their internal controls to identify and address program vulnerabilities.